adithyanair7/ml_equity_return/README.md

 - **01_feature_engineering_demo.ipynb** – Demonstrates engineered features from raw panel data.
 - **02_backtest_demo.ipynb** – Illustrates backtest execution and analysis of results.

-## License

-This project is released under the MIT License for educational and research purposes.